yanivam/react-svg-worldmap/docs/api.md

 ## Export members

-- `isoCode`: the ISO code available to name countries.
+- `ISOCode`: the ISO code available to name countries.
 - `DataItem`: the type for each country's value to be passed in the `data` prop.
 - `CountryContext`: the context of each country's style, to be used in custom styling.
 - `Props`: the props type for the `WorldMap` component.